aaronbloomfield/slp/docs/hw-git.md

 - Can both the instructor and TA access the repo?
 If not, then zero credit.

 Still with us?
 Great!
 We are going to check that you have completed the various parts described above.
 Be sure that the conflict.merge.txt file, from the "complicated merging" section is included.

+In particular, we are going to check that those *specific* issues (#10 and #12) were resolved via a commit message.

 ### Releasing the private repository